sillycony/USB-keyboard-to-OMEGA-converter/README.md

 ![Konkotgit](/Other_implementations/jff_r_1_1_01_s.jpg)

-Due to the different design compared to the OMEGA card, Konkotgit has worked out a new implementation of this adapter which uses the same programming 'elf' file :
+Due to the different design compared to the OMEGA board, Konkotgit has worked out a new implementation of this adapter which uses the same programming 'elf' file :

 ![Konkotgit](/Other_implementations/usb_keyboard_adapter.jpg)